 Boxpark opened in 2011 in Shoreditch as a popup mall constructed completely out of refitted shipping containers.
 The ground floor popup businesses open to the sidewalk and are narrow little shops belonging to independent clothing stores, hairdressers, and novelty shops.
 The second floor is devoted entirely to food and drink.

-In 2017, Boxpark underwent a makeover that took the sometimes dingy plastic walls away and replaced them with better-looking plexiglass.
 In the summer, the roof in some parts are removed to make an open air space for hanging out, eating and drinking.
 Even with the roof on, it’s an open, bright and airy space.

 » London has a lot of great places for a drink.
 Check here to find the best cocktails in London.